Academic Support Center

 The Academic Support Center assists with the Seminary's compliance with section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990.
 Students seeking academic accommodations for physical or mental learning challenges contact the Academic Support Center to begin the process of supporting students with their specific learning challenges.

-Students initiate the academic accommodations process by scheduling a meeting with the ASC Director, Beth Herrinton-Hodge.
-This meeting is to discuss the student’s learning challenges and the student’s need to secure and submit documentation of the learning disability from their health professional.
+Students initiate the academic accommodations process by scheduling a meeting with the Student Success Specialist, Lisa Lias.
+This meeting is to discuss the student’s learning challenges and the student's need to secure and submit documentation of the learning disability from their health professional.

 In most cases, documentation of a student's accommodation needs should be dated within the last five years.
 If the student does not have up-to-date documentation, Beth and the ASC still offer consultation and support services.
 Please do not hesitate to contact Beth to discuss learning challenges.